wso2/docs-ei/en/streaming-integrator/docs/guides/cleansing-data.md

         select *
         insert into FilteredResultsStream;
         ```
- - Filtering based on pattern match of attribute - regex extension
+ - **Filtering based on pattern match of attribute - regex extension**
+    For this purpose, you can use the `TemperatureApp` Siddhi application that you created in the previous example.

- - Filtering based on multiple criterias
+ - **Filtering based on multiple criteria**
+    For this purpose, you can use the `TemperatureApp` Siddhi application that you created in the previous example.
+    However, instead of filtering only readings for room No `2233`, assume that you need to filter the readings for a range
+    of rooms (e.g., rooms 100-210) where the temperature is greater than 40.
+For this, you can update the filter as follows.

+    `[(roomNo >= 100 and roomNo < 210) and temp > 40]`

+    Here, the `and` logical expression is used to indicate that both the filter conditions provided need to be considered

 ## Modifying, removing and replacing attributes
 Modifying and replacing will be referred to transform and enriching sections